ViaHero · Updated November 19, 2019

 - Take the same precautions you would in any other city—don’t accept drinks from strangers, don’t break the law, and stay aware.

 “Narcos” this ain’t!
 These days, kidnapping is much more of a problem for Colombia’s neighbors.
 In fact, Colombia's kidnapping rate has dropped by a whopping 90% over the past 15 years!
 Avoiding sketchier areas (like lonesome rural highways) can also dramatically reduce your risk of danger.
-If you’re unsure of where to go, you can always ask one of our Colombian travel experts to plan your trip.
+If you’re unsure of where to go, you can always ask one of our local Colombian travel experts to help plan your trip.
 Of course, you could do it all yourself—but why risk it?

 You can use Uber